NomadJaki/JAKI_expenselogger/README.md

 A simple desktop application to record and manage your money spending.
 You can add expenses, find them, and see reports about your spending habits.

+I confirm that this assignment is my own work.
+Where I have referred to online sources, I have provided comments detailing the reference and included a link to the source.

 ## What Can You Do?

 - **Add Expenses**: Write down what you spent money on with the date, type, amount, and notes